aa-io/site/README.md

 - Tailwind CSS integration
 - Smooth theme transitions

-## 🤝 Contributing

-This is a personal portfolio project, but feel free to:

-- Report bugs
-- Suggest improvements
-- Submit pull requests
-- Use as inspiration for your own portfolio

 ## 📄 License

 This project is for personal use.
 Feel free to use as inspiration for your own portfolio.

----

-Built with ❤️ by Andrew Ambrosino